chris-wei-17/Code-Samples/Racecar/README.md

 # Racecar
 Northeastern University Masters program - autonomous vehicle project

-This projects is an indpedent study being completed as a part of the Mechanical Engineering: Mechatronics program at Northeastern University
+This projects is an indpedent study that was completed as a part of the Mechanical Engineering: Mechatronics program at Northeastern University

 <img src="https://github.com/chris-wei-17/Code-Samples/blob/master/Racecar/Images/car.jpg" height="500" width="500">